vercel/next.js/errors/no-before-interactive-script-outside-document.md

 #### Why This Error Occurred

 You can't use the `next/script` component with the `beforeInteractive` strategy outside the `_document.js` page.
-That's because `beforeInteractive` strategy only works inside **\_document.js** and is designed to load scripts that is needed by the entire site (i.e. the script will load when any page in the application has been loaded server-side).
+That's because `beforeInteractive` strategy only works inside **\_document.js** and is designed to load scripts that are needed by the entire site (i.e. the script will load when any page in the application has been loaded server-side).
-The strategy is designed this way to make it compatible with streaming modes.

 #### Possible Ways to Fix It